intergalacticmule/sales-data-solution/02_workflow_orchestration/README.md

 ![Execute Terraform Init](/images/terraform_init.gif)

 This DAG can be inspected [here](./dags/01_terraform_init.py).
-It consists of a BashOperator task that calls [this bash script](./scripts/terraform/init.sh), which basically navigates to the Terraform directory on the container and performs `terraform init`.
+It consists of a BashOperator task that calls [this bash script](./scripts/terraform/init.sh), which navigates to the Terraform directory on the container and performs `terraform init`.

 We have now initialized the Terraform working directory